Compare Business Insurance Quotes

 What Is Business Insurance?

-What does business insurance cover?
+What does a business insurance policy cover?

 • Injury or property damage caused by your business

-• Is business insurance a legal requirement?
+Is business insurance a legal requirement for a business?

-• Landlord insurance: If your rental property is damaged, this insurance will cover the cost of repairs.
-You can also include protection against loss of earnings due to an insured event, for example burst pipes that mean you can’t rent out your property while the repairs are made.
+• Landlord insurance: This covers the cost of damage to your rental property and repairs.
+You can also include protection against financial loss of earnings due to an insured event.
+This includes burst pipes or boiler breakdowns, which means you can’t rent out your property while the repairs are made.

-• What level of insurance does my business need?
+What level of insurance does my business need?

-The level of insurance, or how much you’re covered for, depends on the size and nature of your business.
-You might be a sole trader working from home, however, you might give financial advice that could result in big losses.
-It’s important to ensure you’re covered for everyday risks, such as breakages, and larger risk events, such as being sued.
+The level of insurance, or how much you’re covered for, depends on the nature and size of your business.
+Even a sole trader working from home who is providing, financial advice carries the risk of significant losses.

 Is business insurance worth it?

 We believe business insurance is absolutely worth it.
 Like all insurance products, you don’t need business insurance until you do.
-Simply, none of us know what’s around the corner.

 Compare business insurance quotes

-What types of business insurance are there?
+What types of cover are there?

 There are three main types of business insurance available.
-They can all work together or individually, allowing you to specify what you need, and leaving out what you don’t:
+The different types of business insurance can all work together or individually.
+You can specify what you need and leave out what you don’t.

-Check Mark Public Liability
+Check Mark Public Liability Insurance

-Check Mark Employer's Liability
+Check Mark Employer's Liability Insurance

-Check Mark Professional Indemnity
+Check Mark Professional Indemnity Insurance

 1